ilyess-sellami/BlueTeam-Handbook/README.md

 5. Installation
 6. Command & Control
 7. Actions on Objectives

 👉 SOC teams map detections and defenses to each phase.

+📸 *[Cyber Kill Chain model]*

 ### ❓ What is the MITRE ATT&CK framework and why is it important for SOC?
 - **MITRE ATT&CK** is a knowledge base of **tactics, techniques, and procedures (TTPs)** used by adversaries.